muratk3n/thirdwave/en/tweets/2019/week51.md

 ---

+(Of course according to *Time for Change* model, both Clinton and Bam had a major advantage going into their elections, but, at least they did not lose it like Gore)

+*2019-12-18 20:49:9*

+---

-In the past 30+ yrs we've seen the opposite from the left leaders - Clinton, Blair, Bama - suave, hipters who can get elected, but cannot deliver left leaving an electoral disaster behind (it is the policy execution that has staying power, not lip biting).
+In the past 30+ yrs we've seen the opposite (of Corb) from the left leaders - Clinton, Blair, Bama - suave, hipters who can get elected, but cannot deliver left leaving an electoral disaster behind (it is the policy execution that has staying power, not lip biting).
 Corbyn was stiff who probably could deliver left.
 Ideally u want both.

 *2019-12-18 20:43:6*